-4. PRESENTATION OF FINDINGS ANALYSIS AND DISCUSSION OF DATA
+PRESENTATION OF FINDINGS ANALYSIS AND DISCUSSION OF DATA

 This chapter contains research findings and discussion on leadership styles and school functioning in secondary schools.
-The study was conducted in three secondary schools in Kalongo sub-county Nakasongola District, Central region namely Nakasongola secondary school, Kalongo seed secondary school, and Katugo secondary school.
+The study was conducted in three secondary schools in Nambale sub-county Iganga District, Eastern region namely St Paul SS, Pragmatic secondary school and United secondary school.

 Data were collected and presented along the three research tasks outlined in chapter one.
 These are; first, to find out whether heads of schools clarify schools' goals, vision and mission to teachers and students and know which way to go.
-Second, to find out if heads of schools are constantly monitoring performance to remove impediments hindering students improved performance.
+Second, to find out if heads of Schools are constantly monitoring performance to remove/impediments hindering students improved performance.
 Third, to find out if heads of schools reward teachers and students and facilitate teachers' professional development and improved students' performance.

-4.0 If Head teachers of schools are setting and clarifying school goals, visions and missions to teachers
+4.1 If Head teachers of schools are setting and clarifying school goals, visions and missions to teachers

 In task one, interest was on finding out if the head teachers of schools clarify school goals, vision and mission to teachers.
 Data collected revealed that setting and clarification of school goals, vision and mission to teachers by head teachers of schools varied from one school to another.
 At school A data collected through interview revealed that the heads of schools agreed that their school had goals, vision, and mission.
-To confirm that the head of school B argued that:
+To confirm that the head of school B argued that;

 "Our school has clear goal, vision and mission.
 Our goal is to enable students perform well academically by ensuring that teaching and learning process is done effectively and efficiently.
-Our school vision is to provide quality secondary education in an effort to produce well educated students with creative skills and respectful citizens in the society of Kalongo sub-county in Nakasongola District.
+Our school vision is to provide quality secondary education in an effort to produce well educated students with creative skills and respectful citizens in the society of Nambale sub-county in Iganga District.
 And our school mission is to improve teaching and learning environment which will promote teachers performance to our students which will be of life vision".

 It was also revealed that, setting and clarification of school goals, vision and mission was done during staff meetings.
-It was observed that school goals, vision and mission were put on the notice board in the head teachers of school's office, staff room and on general notice board of the school at school A, while school B did not do so.
+It was also observed that school goals, vision and mission were put on the notice board in the head teachers' schools office, staff room and on general notice board of the school at school A, while school B did not do.

 Through interview, the respondents at school A agreed that, the school had school's goals, vision and mission.
 It was also revealed that school's goals, vision and mission were formulated by school committee headed by the head of school and then the head of school presented the new goals, vision and mission to the staff meeting where they were given sufficient time to discuss them before presenting to the school.
-One teacher added; "....our school goals, vision and mission lasts for five years but at the end of every year academic committee seats and evaluates the implementation of our school's goals, vision and mission".
+One teacher added; "....our school goals, vision and mission lasts for five years but at the end of every year academic committee seats and evaluates the implementation of our school's goals, vision and mission'.